 Warhammer 40K is not Cheap

 I will not tell you that 40K is a cheap affordable gaming system.
-To give a quick idea of cost, the core rules for the game will cost you $100 new from Games Workshop.
-The rules set comes with a book explaining the background, and history of the game, as well as a book full of painted armies and models.
-Still, that’s a hefty investment up front.
-You can always hit up eBay to find just the rule book cheaper, or buy it digitally for $40, but that’s just the rules, no fluff.
+To give a quick idea of cost, the core rules for the game will cost you $70 new from Games Workshop.
+The rulebook explains the background, and history of the game, as well as giving you the rules required to play.
+However, you can get the core rules of the game for free.
+These don’t contain anything but what’s required to play.

-Other than the rules, you also have to buy the codex for your army to get those rules.
-A codex will run you $70 for a physical copy, or $38 digitally.
+Other than the rules, you also have to buy the codex/index for your army to get those rules.
+A codex/index will run you around $25 for a physical copy, or $20 digitally.
 Then you have to buy the models for your army, and it all adds up quickly.

 I can’t really place a dollar amount of how much you will spend on the game, but there are definitely far more affordable games to get into.